treeverse/lakeFS/docs/understand/model.md

 _Merging_ is the way to integrate changes from a branch into another branch.
 The result of a merge is a new commit, with the destination as the first parent and the source as the second.

-To learn more about how merging works in lakeFS, see [versioning internals](./versioning-internals.md#merging-changes-to-data)
-{: .note }
+To learn more about how merging works in lakeFS, see the [merge reference](../reference/merge.md) {: .note }